 Strong values are modelled by staff and reflected in the behaviours of the students.
 Relationships and respect are at the core of College values.
-Classroom teachers work closely with their students to help our children develop in a warm and welcoming environment centred in Australian values, and they are proactive in supporting our students in academic and pastoral issues.
+Classroom teachers work closely with their students to help our children develop in a warm and welcoming environment centred in Australian values.

 We would love to welcome you in person to our campus - and let you make up your own mind about what we can offer your children.
 Arranging a tour of the College is as easy as telephoning Mrs Karen Milburn on (07) 5594 7947 or emailing her at firstname.lastname@example.org

 We hope to see you soon!

 Ms Eva Perry